ShaunCurtis/MD-To-HTML-Converter/MD/MD/Building a Database Application in Blazor - Part 4.md

     /// Enum for the Control State
     public enum ControlState { Error = 0, Loading = 1, Loaded = 2}

-    /// Boolean Property that determines if the child content or an error message is diplayed [Parameter]
+    /// Boolean Property that determines if the child content or an error message is diSplayed [Parameter]
     public bool IsError { get; set; } = false;

-    /// Boolean Property that determines if the child content or an loading message is diplayed [Parameter]
+    /// Boolean Property that determines if the child content or an loading message is diSplayed [Parameter]
     public bool IsLoading { get; set; } = true;

+    /// Boolean Property that determines if the child content or an Access Denied message is diSplayed [Parameter]
+    public bool AccessDenied { get; set; } = false;

+    /// Render Fragments to contain the various type of content to display [Parameter] public RenderFragment LoadingContent { get; set; }
+    [Parameter] public RenderFragment ErrorContent { get; set; }
+    [Parameter] public RenderFragment AccessDeniedContent { get; set; }
+    [Parameter] public RenderFragment AlwaysDisplayContent { get; set; }

     /// Control State
     public ControlState State